Ohio State Route 144

 State Route 144 (SR 144) is a north–south state highway in the southern portion of Ohio, a U.S. state.
-The southern terminus of State Route 144 is at is a T-interchange with State Route 124 in Hockingport.
+The southern terminus of State Route 144 is at a T-interchange with State Route 124 in Hockingport.
 Its northern terminus is at another T-intersection, this time with State Route 329 in the unincorporated community of Stewart.

 Route description

 State Route 144 exists entirely within the southeastern portion of Athens County.
 There are no portions of this highway that are included within the National Highway System, a network of highways identified as most imperative for the economy, mobility and defense of the country.

 History

 1923 marked the year in which State Route 144 was established.
 Its original routing was composed of the current stretch of U.S. Route 50 from Athens to its current junction with State Route 144 near Coolville, the current stretch of State Route 144 from that point to its current southern terminus at State Route 124 in Hockingport, and State Route 124 from there to its eastern terminus southwest of Belpre.
 In 1926, with the coming of the U.S. Highway System, the U.S. Route 50 designation replaced what was the section of State Route 144 between Athens and the current junction of the two routes near Coolville.

 Another shortening of State Route 144 took place in 1934, when State Route 124 was extended north to Hockingport.
 From there, State Route 124 replaced the State Route 144 designation heading northeast to that route's eastern terminus southwest of Belpre.